Extended Stochastic Block Models with Application to Criminal Networks: Extended stochastic block models

-where $ n_h$ denotes the number of nodes in cluster $ h $, $ \sigma <1 $ is the so--called \textit{discount parameter} and $ \{ \mathcal{W}_{V,H}: 1\leq H \leq V \} $ is a collection of non--negative weights satisfying the recursion $\mathcal{W}_{V,H} = (V - H \sigma) \mathcal{W}_{V+1,H} + \mathcal{W}_{V+1,H+1}$, with $ \mathcal{W}_{1,1} = 1$.
-Gibbs--type priors are a special case of \textsc{ppm}s \citep{Hartigan1990,Quintana2003}, which are probability models for random partitions $\bz$ of the form $p(\bz) \propto c(Z_1) \cdots c(Z_{H})$, where $\{Z_1,\ldots,Z_{H}\} $ is the partition associated to $\bz$, whereas $ c(\cdot) $ is a non--negative \emph{cohesion function} measuring the homogeneity within each cluster.
-Such a connection will be useful to incorporate node--specific attributes in \textsc{esbm}s.
-Interestingly, Gibbs--type priors represent the largest class of \textsc{ppm}s which are also species sampling models \citep{Pitman1996}, meaning that the membership indicators $\bz$ can be obtained in a sequential and interpretable manner according to
+where $n_h$ is the number of nodes in cluster $ h $, $ \sigma <1 $ denotes the so-called \textit{discount parameter} and $ \{ \mathcal{W}_{V,H}: 1\leq H \leq V \} $ is a collection of non-negative weights satisfying the recursion $\mathcal{W}_{V,H} = (V - H \sigma) \mathcal{W}_{V+1,H} + \mathcal{W}_{V+1,H+1}$, with $ \mathcal{W}_{1,1} = 1$.
+As shown in \citet{Lijoi2007a}, the class of random partitions induced by Gibbs-type priors coincides with exchangeable \textsc{ppm}s, which are probability models for random partitions $\bz$ of the form $p(\bz) \propto c(Z_1) \cdots c(Z_{H})$, where $\{Z_1,\ldots,Z_{H}\} $ is the partition associated to $\bz$, whereas $ c(\cdot) $ is a non-negative \emph{cohesion function} measuring the homogeneity within each cluster.
+Such a connection will be useful to incorporate node-specific attributes in \textsc{esbm}s.
+Interestingly, Gibbs-type priors represent a broad, yet tractable, class whose predictive distribution \citep{lijoi2007b} implies that membership indicators $\bz$ can be obtained in a sequential and interpretable manner according to

-Hence, the group assignment process can be interpreted as a simple seating mechanism in which a new node is assigned to an existing cluster $h$ with probability proportional to the current size $n_h$ of that cluster, discounted by a global factor $\sigma$ and further rescaled by a weight $\mathcal{W}_{V+1,H}$, which may depend both on the size $V$ of the network and on the current number $H$ of non--empty groups.
+Hence, the group assignment process can be interpreted as a simple seating mechanism in which a new node is assigned to an existing cluster $h$ with probability proportional to the current size $n_h$ of that cluster, discounted by a global factor $\sigma$ and further rescaled by a weight $\mathcal{W}_{V+1,H}$, which may depend both on the size $V$ of the network and on the current number $H$ of non-empty groups.
 Alternatively, the incoming node is assigned to a new cluster with probability proportional to $\mathcal{W}_{V+1,H+1}$.
 Such a general mechanism is conceptually appealing in our application to criminal networks since it realistically accounts for group sizes $n_h$, network size $V$ and complexity $H$ in the formation process of the modular structure underlying the criminal organization, while providing a variety of possible generative mechanisms under a single modeling framework.
-In the examples below we show how commonly used priors in \textsc{sbm}s and unexplored alternatives of potential interest in criminal network studies can be obtained as special cases of~\eqref{eq_urn1} under appropriate choices of $\mathcal{W}_{V,H}$ and $\sigma$.
+In the examples below we show how commonly used priors in \textsc{sbm}s and unexplored alternatives of interest in criminal network studies can be obtained as special cases of~\eqref{eq_urn1}.